Hey there, Admin!

 Note: The group location will determine the area codes of their agents phone numbers.

-- If you’re looking to have conversations with contacts over a period of time from the same phone number, they should be remain in one group, rather than being added to multiple groups.
+- If you’re looking to have conversations with contacts over a period of time from the same phone number, they should remain in one group, rather than being added to multiple groups.

 - Using the list name/universe name or geographic region are easy ways to keep your groups organized, and easy to recognize for your admin volunteers.